Detecting when LLMs are Uncertain

 This post tries to explain the new reasoning techniques developed by XJDR in a new project called Entropix.

-Entropix attempts to improve reasoning in models through being smarter at sampling, instead of via more training.
+Entropix attempts to improve reasoning in models through being smarter at sampling during moments of uncertainty.

-But in reality, models are never so sure of their predictions.
+But in reality, models are not always so sure of their predictions.
 You will often run into cases where the next token prediction looks like this:

 In these cases, the model is uncertain.